trussworks/react-uswds/docs/adding_new_components.md

 Every new `react-uswds` component needs the following:

-- [ ] **A Github issue with the requirements clearly listed.** Requirements include a rough sketch of the expected props and any state the component will handle.
+- [ ] **A Github issue with the requirements clearly listed.** Requirements include a rough sketch of the expected props and state the component will handle.
 - [ ] **A component file (`.tsx`) inside a matching folder** - e.g. `component/GovBanner/GovBanner.tsx`.
 - [ ] **An export from the package entry point** - e.g. `index.ts` must have the line `export { GovBanner } from './components/GovBanner/GovBanner'`
 - [ ] **Unit tests** (`test.tsx` file) for logic relating to props and events handlers.